 Processing of personal data

 The Riksbank safeguards your personal integrity.
-This information is aimed partly at providing an overall picture of the Riksbank’s processing of personal data in its operations, and partly at providing you as an individual with information on how the Riksbank, in its capacity as having responsibility for personal data, processes this data so that you can safeguard your rights.
+This information is aimed partly at providing an overall picture of the Riksbank’s processing of personal data in its operations, and partly at providing you as an individual with information on how the Riksbank, in its capacity as data controller, processes this data so that you can safeguard your rights.

-What are personal data and processing of personal data?
+What is personal data and processing of personal data?

 Personal data refers to all kinds of information that directly, or indirectly together with other data, can be linked to a living natural person.
 This includes, for instance, name, address, e-mail address and mobile phone number, as well as photographs and sound recordings.

 Different types of measures are regarded as processing of personal data.
-Examples of common processing of data include collection, registration, adaptation, storage/archiving, transfer and deletion.
+Examples of common processing activities include collection, registration, adaptation, storage/archiving, transfer and deletion.

 Controller of personal data